atmoos/cv/README.md

 10\.2021 - 2\.2023 @ *ERNI AG*

+*Architecture:* Microkernel architecture embedded in an event-driven system.

 As a tech lead and architect I was an integral part in implementing cutting edge diagnostic instrument workflows.
 Technical lead of a full stack team developing an electron maintenance app.
 Complete re-write of a generalised ML algorithm instrument plugin using [ONNX](https://onnx.ai/) model.
-Designed and lead the sw-development of a new plugin for the newest diagnostic instrument.
+Also, I designed and lead the sw-development of a new plugin for the newest diagnostic instrument.

 - RabbitMQ & docker
 - Asp.Net (core), electron & Vue.js